Therezil/Fetch-Rewards-Coding-Exercise/README.md

 # Fetch-Rewards-Coding-Exercise
-Coding exercise for Fetch Rewards application
+Coding exercise for Fetch Rewards application.
 HTTP web service for handling user requests pertaining to points and points spending.
 Returns point balances when requested.